This information is part of the Colgate University catalog, 2023-24.

-The program (at least nine courses) required of majors is as follows (no more than two 300-level elective courses per term can be counted towards the major):
+The program (at least nine courses) required of majors is as follows (no more than two 300-level elective courses - excluding PSYC 309 - per term can be counted towards the major):

-- PSYC 150 - Introduction to Psychological Science (which must be passed with a grade of C– or better, should be taken by the end of the sophomore year.)
+- PSYC 150 - Introduction to Psychological Science (should be taken by the end of the sophomore year.)

-- PSYC 200 - Research Methods in Psychological Science (which must be passed with a grade of C– or better, should be completed by the end of the sophomore year.)
+- PSYC 200 - Research Methods in Psychological Science (should be completed by the end of the sophomore year.)

 - PSYC 275 - Biological Psychology (should be completed by the end of the junior year.)

 - PSYC 309 - Quantitative Methods in Behavioral Research (should ideally be taken by the end of the junior year.)

 - These courses must be selected from the following areas:

 - Cognitive Psychology (PSYC 250–259, PSYC 300CO/301CO, PSYC 350–359)

 - Developmental/Social/Personality/Clinical Psychology (PSYC 260–269, PSYC 300SO/301SO, PSYC 340–349, PSYC 360–PSYC 369)

 - Neuroscience (PSYC 370–PSYC 379, PSYC 380–PSYC 389, PSYC 300NE)

 - At least one of the courses must be taken at the 200 level, and at least two of the courses must be taken at the 300 level.